 - Water tanks and equipment for health centres

-For further information on how to donate to Bandim Health Project and tax deduction, contact .
+For further information on how to donate to Bandim Health Project and tax deduction, contact email@example.com.

 Fundraising instead of traditional birthday party?

-Through sponsorships from local businesses, logistic support from LittleBigHelp and a lot of donators the couple raised nearly 125.000 danish kroner in cash.
+Through sponsorships from local businesses, logistic support from LittleBigHelp and a lot of donators the couple raised nearly 125.000 Danish kroner.